 Two beaches has Luanco in its urban area: one that bears the same name and the beach of La Ribera.
 The first is one of the main attractions for tourists, with a first line of coquettish constructions, derived from the first bourgeois settlements and their bespoke shawls.
 A breakwater closes this bay.
 We can walk from the Gayo (the port) to the Cabildo (Church of Santa María).
 La Ribera beach, the second beach, opens to the sea near the pier.
 It enjoys unbeatable views, with boats and boats anchored in the distance and Isla del Carmen in the background.
 When there is a high tide, people usually fish in its waters from the wall.

 Port de Luanco is the nerve center of this town.
 In the Middle Ages it served as a shelter for a large fishing fleet that was dedicated to whale fishing.
-After the bonito, the sardine, xarda, pixín, conger ...
-Nowadays in the port dock boats landed that capture spider crabs, nécoras, lobsters or barnacles, and that daily feed the menus of the restaurants and tapas of the cider houses, very abundant in the vicinity of the port itself.
+After the bonito, the sardine, xarda, pixín, conger eel ...
+Today in the port shellfish boats dock that catch spider crabs, crabs, lobsters or barnacles, and that feed daily the menus of the restaurants and the tapas of the cider houses, very abundant in the surroundings of the port itself.